-We're always excited to see local people and communities make use of their nearby woodland.
-Whether holding events, running projects, managing or even purchasing land from us through the Community Asset Transfer Scheme (CATS), we offer a number of opportunities for community groups to get involved.
+We're always excited to see local people and communities make use of their nearby national forests and land.
+Whether holding wellbeing events, running outdoor learning projects, managing or even purchasing land from us through the Community Asset Transfer Scheme (CATS), community groups have a number of opportunities to get involved.

 Get in touch